Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Penrose diagram

 With this we can identify the different regions in the spacetime: $ i ^ 0 $, $ i ^ {\pm} $ and $ I ^ {\pm} $. $ i ^ 0 $ is the spacelike infinite that is, when $ r \to \infty $ and $ t $ finite. $ i ^ {\pm} $ are the future and past timelike infinities, that is $ t \to \pm \infty $ and $ r $ finite.
 Finally, $ I ^ {\pm} $ are the future null infinites ($ t \to \infty $, $ r \to \infty $ and $ rt $ finite) and past ($ t \to- \infty $, $ r \to \infty $ and $ r + t $ finite).
 The Penrose diagram, with all regions, is drawn in the Fig.(\ref{fig:pen}).

 Null geodesics begin at a point of $I^-$ and end at a point of $I^+$.
 The timelike geodesics of the spacetime begin at $i^-$ and end at $i^+$, whereas spacelike geodesics start and end at $i^0$.
+Near the boundary, $r\to\infty$, then $r/x\to 1$ and consequently $f(r)\to 1$ and $g(r)\to 1$.
+In this way, the metric can be approximated by